 The Recipes: Homemade Cranberry Sauce~Two Ways

-You can keep this cranberry sauce simple or add apples and nutmeg for a little variation.
+You can keep this cranberry sauce simple using only three ingredients or add apples and nutmeg for a little variation.

 - 3 Cups fresh cranberries

 - 1 large apple, peeled and diced

 Use a microplane to zest oranges, scraping just until the white is exposed then move to a new spot.
 Squeeze juice from oranges (should be about 1 cup of juice).